 He smiled while answering, "Remus."

-He knew, by the twinkle in his eyes, but I played along.
+He knew, by the twinkle in his eyes.
+I played along.
 "Remus, in The Black Wolf Tavern—you don't have a brother named Romulus, do you?"
 That breathy, flirtatious quality to my voice wasn't affected.
-I was finding it way too easy to get off with him.
+I was finding it way too easy to put the moves on him.
 Because making progress was part of the game, I disregarded my quickening pulse.

 His smile turned reminiscent.
 "No, just a mother who loved Latin and irony."
 When my brows arched, he explained with a wistful smile that, even knowing he'd probably used it on loads of women, got to me, "My last name is Lupin."